NeoVectorX/MicStreamer/README.md

 ---

 ## 🔧 Requirements
-- Windows 10 or newer
+- Windows 10 or newer, or MacOS 13 or newer
 - .NET Framework 4.8+
 - VB-Audio Virtual Cable Driver